Common Tansy: Identification and Removal

 Native Area Europe, Asia

-Toxicity Toxic to humans, cows, and horses
+Toxicity Toxic to humans, dogs, and livestock

-Invasiveness of Common Tansy
+Common Tansy Invasiveness

 Warning